 Fabrication Summer Camp: Day 1

-Speaking of body parts, let’s get right to our first making exercise.
-We will make a Frankenshape, a shape that is made out of other shapes.
-Our exercise will have three stages: drawing a prototype shape, measuring the physical shape’s properties, and programming a digital version of the shape that we can fabricate on one of our tools.
+Speaking of body parts, let's make a Frankenshape, which is a shape that is made out of other shapes.
+Our exercise will have four stages: draw a prototype shape, measure the physical shape's properties, and program a digital version of the shape, and fabricate the shape using a vinyl cutter.

 - graph paper